zarthur/image-stitch/README.md

+# photo-manipulation

+Collection of code for working with photographs

-# image-stitch
+## image-stitch
-Combine multiple images by taking vertical sections from each
+Generate an image composed of a sliding window of vertical strips from other images.